How to supervise a learner driver

 Tests and lessons have now restarted in England, but a pandemic-induced backlog means thousands of learners still face long waits in order to get the chance to wave goodbye to their L-plates.

 Driving practice is crucial to making sure they don’t lose the skills they’ve already learned and may make the difference between getting that first-time pass.
-But before you jump in the passenger seat and say “mirror, signal and manoeuvre,” have a look at our essential guide and get up to speed with the law, and tips to create the best learning environment.
+But before you jump in the passenger seat and say “mirror, signal and manoeuvre,” have a look at our essential guide and get up to speed with the law.
+Learn about how to supervise a learner driver effectively, the rules around supervising a learner driver and insurance requirements you need to be aware of.

 Learner checklist